-- Bi 8.
+Bi 8.
 Introduction to Molecular Biology: Regulation of Gene Expression.
 9 units (3-0-6); second term.
 This course and its sequel, Bi 9, cover biology at the molecular and cellular levels.
 Bi 8 emphasizes genomic structure and mechanisms involved in the organization and regulated expression of genetic information.
 The focus is on the ways that the information content of the genome is translated into distinctive, cell type specific patterns of gene expression and protein function.
 Assignments will include critical dissections of papers from classical and current research literature and problem sets.
-Instructors: Guttman, Hong. - Bi 9.
+Instructors: Guttman, Hong.

+Bi 9.
 Cell Biology.
 9 units (3-0-6); third term.
+Prerequisites: Bi 8.
 Continues coverage of biology at the cellular level, begun in Bi 8.
 Topics: cytoplasmic structure, membrane structure and function, cell motility, and cell-cell recognition.
 Emphasis on both the ultrastructural and biochemical approaches to these topics.
-Instructors: Chan, Prober. - Bi 10.
+Instructors: Chan, Prober.

+Bi 10.
 Introductory Biology Laboratory.
 6 units (1-3-2); third term.
 Prerequisites: Bi 8; designed to be taken concurrently with Bi 9.
 An introduction to molecular, cellular, and biochemical techniques that are commonly used in studies of biological systems at the molecular level.
+Instructor: Staff.

+Bi 21.
+Undergraduate Research with Presentation.
+Minimum 12 units per term (0-11-1); first, second, third terms.
+Special problems involving laboratory research in biology; to be arranged with instructors before registration.
+Must give a public presentation reporting results of work.
+May be counted as advanced lab credit.
+May be repeated for credit.
+Instructor: Staff.

-Instructor: Staff. - Bi 22.
+Bi 22.
 Undergraduate Research.
 Units to be arranged; first, second, third terms.
 Special problems involving laboratory research in biology; to be arranged with instructors before registration.
 Graded pass/fail.
+Instructor: Staff.

-Instructor: Staff. - Bi 23.
+Bi 23.
 Biology Tutorials.
 3 or 6 units; second term.
 Small group study and discussion in depth of special areas or problems in biology or biological engineering, involving regular tutorial sections with instructors drawn from the divisional postdoctoral staff and others.
 Usually given winter term.
 To be arranged with instructors before registration.
 Graded pass/fail.
+Instructor: Huang.

-Instructor: Huang. - Bi/BE 24.
+Bi/BE 24.
 Scientific Communication for Biological Scientists and Engineers.
 6 units (3-0-3); first, third terms.
 This course offers instruction and practice in writing and speaking relevant to professional biological scientists and engineers working in research, teaching, and/or medical careers.
 Students will write a paper for a scientific or engineering journal, either based on their previous research or written as a review paper of current work in their field.
 A Caltech faculty member, a postdoctoral scholar, or a technical staff member serves as a technical mentor for each student, to provide feedback on the content and style of the paper.
 Oral presentations will be based on selected scientific topics, with feedback from instructors and peers.
 Fulfills the Institute scientific writing requirement.
+Instructor: MacLean.

-Instructor: Anderson, B. - Bi 90 abc.
+Bi 90 abc.
 Undergraduate Thesis.
 12 or more units per term; first, second, third terms.
 Prerequisites: 18 units of Bi 22 (or equivalent research experience) in the research area proposed for the thesis, and instructor's permission.
 Intended to extend opportunities for research provided by Bi 22 into a coherent individual research project, carried out under the supervision of a member of the biology faculty.
 Normally involves three or more consecutive terms of work in the junior and senior years.
 The student will formulate a research problem based in part on work already carried out, evaluate previously published work in the field, and present new results in a thesis format.
 First two terms graded pass/fail; final term graded by letter on the basis of the completed thesis.
 Instructor: Bjorkman.